SkillsFundingAgency/das-referencedata-jobs/README.md

 ## How It Works

-A NServiceBus timer periodically starts the import process, this import process calls the outer API which in turn fetches the external data and populates it in the appropriate databases.
+An Azure timer periodically starts the import process, this import process calls the outer API which in turn fetches the external data and populates it in the appropriate databases.

 _For Example_
 ```